DJ-Lor/portfolio/README.md

  → version 1.1
 ```

-This project is my second personal portfolio since starting my coding journey.
+This project is my second [second portfolio](https://dj-lor.github.io/portfolio/) since starting my coding journey.
 The [first portfolio](https://github.com/DJ-Lor/lorelidejesus_T1A2) was built using only HTML5 and CSS during my first term - and here we are on my last term welcoming my updated version for my work.

 ### 🤔 Challenge